 Regarding length considerations, it is important that the joints of the starter strip shingle are not coincidental with the joints in the overlying finished roof shingles.
 If the starter shingles and the finished shingles are the same length, and you correctly begin laying the starters at the eave with about 20 inches removed from the first strip, then joints in both courses will never align.
 However, if the length dimension of the finished shingle is different from the starter, they may eventually align, depending on how long the eave is.
 In this case, just monitor the situation, and, if necessary, at a certain point along the eave edge, trim a portion off a starter and continue.

 Normally, the finished shingles cover the starters entirely, so, as mentioned above, the color of starters is completely irrelevant.
 However, certain shingle designs, such as IKO’s Armourshake, have intermittent lower exposed tabs.
-When those shingles are installed at the eave on the first course, the starter is visible, and, therefore, its color is relevant.
+When roofers install those shingles at the eave on the first course, the starter is visible, and, therefore, its color is relevant.
 In this case, an additional starter shingle course, in matching colors to the finished shingle, is required as a secondary starter layer.
-As it turns out, this second starter layer also satisfies another aspect of these specialty shingles, in that the entire roof area is now appropriately covered in two shingle layers, including the intermittent tooth area at the eave.

 Starter strips are an important and integral part of an asphalt shingle roof system.
 They aid the roof’s water-shedding function by covering shingle joints (and cutouts in traditional three-tab shingles) at the eaves.
 They greatly improve the roof’s wind resistance by sealing the finished shingles to the roof at eaves and rakes.
-Whether you use ready-to-use starters, like Leading Edge Plus, or cut starters manually from three-tab shingles, ensure they are installed along all roof edges.
+Whether you choose ready-to-use starters, like Leading Edge Plus, or cut starters manually from three-tab shingles, ensure that your roofers install them along all roof edges.

 To learn more about starter strip shingles, or to have them installed on your roof, please visit our Contractor Locator to find a local roofer in your area.